Big1ce/Big1ce.github.io/_posts/2019-08-16-good-night.markdown

 > **Dear Baby~** This is my sixth blog.It is for you.

-Today is an ordinary day,just like many other days which I missing you.But,I have changed it!Because of tonight,I love you three thousand times.Good night my darling~
+Today is an ordinary day,just like many other days which I missing you.But,I have changed it!Because of tonight,I love you three thousand.Good night my darling~

 ---